Cosys-Lab/Cosys-AirSim/docs/hyslambenchmarkenv.md

-# Setup HySLAM Benchmark Scenario Environment for AirSim
+# Setup HySLAM Benchmark Scenario Environments for AirSim

-The HySLAM environment is available in repo in folder `Unreal/Environments/HS_BM_1`.
+The HySLAM environments for benchmarking is available in repo in folder `Unreal/Environments` with the names `HS_BM_1` and `HS_BM_2`.
 It is the environment for the HySLAM  to test state-of-the-art SLAM and object recognition algorithms on.

 ## Features